-"Sequence-Specific, Nanomolar Peptide Binding via Cucurbituril-Mediated Folding and Inclusion of Neighboring Side Chains” Lauren C. Smith,* David G. Leach,* Brittney E. Blaylock,* Omar A. Ali,* and Adam R. Urbach, Journal of the American Chemical Society, 2015, v.
+"Sequence-Specific, Nanomolar Peptide Binding via Cucurbituril-Mediated Folding and Inclusion of Neighboring Side Chains” Lauren C. Smith,* David G. Leach,* Brittney E. Blaylock,* Omar A. Ali,* and Adam R. Urbach, (Article) Journal of the American Chemical Society, 2015, v.
 137, 3663-3669.
-JACS Spotlight Article; C&EN Science Concentrate.
+Selected as a Spotlight Article.

 "Supramolecular Enhancement of Protein Analysis via the Recognition of Phenylalanine with Cucurbituril" Min Hyeon Shin, Jong Wha Lee, William Mobley,* Adam R. Urbach, and Hugh I. Kim, Journal of the American Chemical Society, 2015, V. 137, 15322-15329.

 "Sequence-Specific Inhibition of a Nonspecific Protease" Leigh A. Logsdon* and Adam R. Urbach, Journal of the American Chemical Society, 2013, v.
 135, 11414-11416.